All About Jadira Lombelon

 Jadira was born to a noble family who lived in Adeluna.
 Her mother was Regina Lombelon, Duchess of Railon.
 Railon is a small city in the Adeluna empire that Regina ruled over.
 Her father was Galien Lombelon and he was Regina’s husband.
 Then there was the eldest sibling who was the heir to her mother’s title.

 When Jadira was a baby she was raised by her nurse.
 Not her mother.
 Her mother was always at court in Adeluna and had little time to spend with Jadira.
-Her father never really took interest in raising Jadira either so for her earliest years she spent with her nurse and her servants.
+Her father never really took interest in raising Jadira either.
+The elf's earliest years was spent with her nurse and her servants.

-When she was five her studies began.
-Even though she was second born her mother wanted to make sure she had a high education.
-As a result Jadira had a tutor at a very young age.
+When she was five, her studies began.
+Even though she was second born, her mother wanted to make sure she had a high education.
+Jadira had a tutor at a very young age.
 She was taught many many things including languages, manners, history, economics, battle strategy, dancing, and how to properly socialize.
-Of course she was not a master at any of this but she started learning all these things when she was a toddler.
+Of course, she was not a master at any of this but she started learning all these things when she was a toddler.

 Her father was focused on looking good, buying things, living in luxury, and being utterly irresponsible.
 Her father ignored his daughter and enjoyed the luxuries of being rich.
-Jadira grew to hate her father since all she saw him as was a waste.
-However the worst moment she could remember with her dad was when she was nine years old.
-Her father was drunk again but this time he entered her room.
+Jadira grew to hate her father.
+All she saw him as, was a waste.
+The worst moment she could remember with her dad was when she was nine years old.
+Her father was drunk again, but this time he entered her room.
 Jadira was scared that he would end up hurting her since he was so drunk.
 But he didn’t.
-Yet she ended up hiding in her own room so she could avoid him.
-From then on she always thought Galien as nothing but a drunk moron.
+Yet, she ended up hiding in her own room so she could avoid him.
+From then on, she always thought Galien as nothing but a drunk moron.

 Without her stuff or any money she couldn’t get anywhere.
 So she had to go home since it was the only place left to go.
+Avoiding her problems by running away would never work.
 Her father had little reaction to the fact that she was bruised and beat.
 Jadira remembered the words that he had told her.

 “You are too weak to exist outside of nobility.”
 He had said to her.

 Those words stuck with her for a long time.
 After she had recovered Jadira realized that in a way her father was correct.
-Jadira was intelligent but incredibly weak.
+The elf was intelligent but incredibly weak.
 She didn’t know the first thing about battle or fighting.
 That day Jadira spent a lot of time thinking.
-She had made a decision.
 Jadira decided that she would never allow herself to be weak like that again.
 From then on she trained everyday in both fighting and improving her mind.

 At first the guards were resistant to letting a noble join their ranks.
-In fact they outright refused.
-Jadira didn’t let that stop her though.
-Fueled by determination and rage she ended up going to the training grounds disguised as a young trainee and began training with the others.
+In fact, they outright refused.
+Jadira didn’t let that stop her.
+Fueled by determination and rage, she ended up going to the training grounds disguised as a young trainee and began training with the others.
 When she was eleven was when she ended up having to participate in a test.
 This test was to last a minute in battle with a real soldier.

 Of course she failed her first attempt.
 The next day she retried the test.
 This time she lasted twenty seconds in battle.
 The next day she tried again and lasted thirty seconds.
 Two days after she tried again and lasted forty seconds.
 The other soldiers were tired of having to do a test over and over so they made it clear that this was the last test that Jadira was allowed to take.
 This time Jadira managed to stay in battle for a minute.
 At the end of it the guards had revealed that they knew who Jadira really was.
 Not a trainee but the daughter of the duke.